fawilcockson/Finns-OnePlayerSleep/README.md

-# One Player Sleep Data Pack for Minecraft 1.15 to 1.20++
+# One Player Sleep Data Pack for Minecraft 1.21+

 Thank you for choosing my data pack!
 Many years of testing in several servers and addressing all the problems has made this a really solid pack.

-To better serve the community I've  added some fool-proofing needed for servers with odd settings (like having the weather cycle off).
+Contains fool-proofing needed for servers with odd settings (like having the weather cycle off).

 ## Features